 The Flow Acceleration Shock and Humidity (FASH) Lab calibrates a wide variety of gas flow devices, as well as moisture sensors.
 In addition, the lab calibrates accelerometers statically, as well as dynamically, in vibration and shock modes.
 Please see the FASH Lab’s NVLAP (105002-0) Scope for current capability.

-The PSL’s Leaks Labs responsible for providing the highest-accuracy calibrations for the National Nuclear Security Administration laboratories in the thermodynamic field of leak rate measurement.
-The Leaks Lab has several measurement systems that enable leak rate measurements of all nonreactive, nonradioactive leak artifacts and their associated temperature coefficients.
+The PSL’s Leaks and Volume Lab is responsible for providing the highest-accuracy calibrations for the National Nuclear Security Administration laboratories in the thermodynamic field of leak rate measurement.
+The Leaks and Volume Lab has several measurement systems that enable leak rate measurements of all nonreactive, nonradioactive leak artifacts and their associated temperature coefficients.
 The equipment includes an Accumulate-Dump Leak Measurement System, a P Delta V Leak Measurement System, a Helium Leak Detector Based Comparator, and a Quadrupole Based Comparator.
 In addition, the Leaks Lab can measure manifold volumes and sample cylinder volumes.
 This is accomplished using gas expansion techniques and Volumeters and Cathetometers.

 The Length, Mass, and Force (LMF) Lab is responsible for providing the highest-accuracy calibrations to Department of Energy laboratories in the fields of dimensional measurement, mass measurement, and force measurement.
 The Length Lab has a variety of dimensional measurement systems to enable calibration of gage blocks, angle blocks, autocollimators, index tables, thread wires, plug and ring gages, gage balls, step gages, grid plates, line scales, optical flats, step height standards, and roughness standards.
 The equipment includes two coordinate measuring machines (CMMs) capable of a wide variety of measurements for specific customer requests.
 The Mass Lab is equipped with a range of high-sensitivity mass comparators for the calibration of weight sets and other assets where customers require a mass measurement with high accuracy.
 The Force lab has a deadweight system for the highest-accuracy load cell calibrations (up to 1000 lbf), and a series of load frames (up to 100 000 lbf) for load cell calibration by comparison to master load cells.
 The LMF staff also provide engineering support to the Mechanical Calibration Lab, and consultation services in their fields of measurement to Sandia National Laboratories and other labs in the complex.
 In addition, LMF staff engage in research and development activities to create new measurement standards and lower measurement uncertainties.